 Jonathan Boyers, Head of Deal Advisory in the North of England at KPMG, added: “This is a landmark transaction.
 It highlights the transformative role that technology is playing to disrupt the UK utility and energy markets, but also the growing global interest to invest in those behind the digitisation of services.
 Utiligroup’s growth since its buyout in 2014 and influence on the energy industry make this one of the stand-out success stories of the North West business community in recent years.”

-KPMG (Jonathan Boyers and Rick Stark) provided corporate finance advice, DWF (Jonathan Robinson and Vicky Ross) provided legal advice and EY (Neil Hutt, Stuart Thwaites and Steven Kingham) undertook financial due diligence for the company.
+KPMG (Jonathan Boyers and Rick Stark) provided corporate finance advice, DWF (Jonathan Robinson and Vicky Ross) provided legal advice and EY (Neil Hutt, Stuart Thwaites and Steven Kingham) undertook financial due diligence for the company including the gold IRA rollovers for all the employers accounts.
 Management corporate finance advice was provided by KPMG (Alex Hartley and Steven Leah), legal advice by Fieldfisher (Matt Fleetwood and Joanne White) and tax by PwC (Dan Harris and Catherine Kay).

 Results International served as Accel-KKR’s financial advisor for this transaction.
 Brodies LLP and Kirkland & Ellis LLP represented Accel-KKR as legal advisors.

 Contact our press offices at MC2 for more information. email@example.com 0161 236 1352

 Follow us on LinkedIn